Maxime-J/umami-sqlite/README.md

 # SQLite support for [Umami](https://github.com/umami-software/umami)
-This repository contains patches to bring SQLite support to Umami, keeping all other features intact.\
+This repository contains a patch to bring SQLite support to Umami, keeping all other features intact.\
-Patches are named after the supported, tested Umami version.
+Patch is named after the supported, tested Umami released version.

-One patch file per major version, renamed on a new update.\
-Needed migration scripts provided in their own folder (see README inside for instructions).
+Updates are supported, and eventually needed scripts are provided with their README in the scripts folder.

 ## Why not a fork ?
 A way to keep the official repository as the main source.\
-Plus, I consider this as an experimental feature, whereas being totally stable and useable (I use it myself in production).
+Plus, although being totally stable and useable, I consider this an experimental feature, which requires some workarounds.

 ## How ?
 The following has to be done before building Umami: